Sunday, 29 January 2023

 The large-scale protests in China are not just a response to Covid restrictions but about fundamental human rights, including freedom of speech.
 They follow weeks of demonstrations in support of women’s rights in Iran.

 In this essay, I tackle several themes and ask whether Human rights are universal and whether democracy and the rule of law can stand without respect for human rights.
 In that context, I ask questions about the existence, content, nature, universality, justification, and legal status of human rights against an almost universal moral code.
 A shared moral norm of actual human moralities that are enshrined in Judaism, Christianity, Islam, Confucianism, and Buddhism.
-Human Rights are a social construct,

 With that in mind, cultural exceptionalism by civilised bearers of responsibility and States is a misdemeanour, and those who practice it lean on morally hollow legal justification and fail in their ethical duties.
-It is unfortunate if Human rights become unavailable to any jurisdiction or group of people.
+It is unfortunate if Human rights become unavailable within any jurisdiction or group of people.
 Without respect for human rights and the right to life, a country ceases to be democratic.
 The rule of Law, Democracy, and human rights are intertwined, where neither religion nor ideology has a place.
 Ignoring the conception of democratic rights runs against the grain of an intrinsic desire in every one of us to be free.

-However, that said, although rights and liberties have been part of the tradition since biblical and Roman days, many theologians and philosophers today view rights with suspicion, if not derision.
+However, that said, although rights and liberties have been part of the tradition since biblical and Roman days, many theologians and philosophers today view rights with suspicion if not derision.
 And since Human Rights are generally believed as a social construct, they are not natural.
 Around the world, there is tension between religious freedom and sexual freedom in modern liberal democracies.
 Many religious critics view rights as a dangerous invention of Enlightenment and post-Christian liberalism, predicated on a celebration of reason over revelation, of greed over charity, of nature over scripture, of the individual over the community, of the pretended sovereignty of humanity over the absolute sovereignty of God.
 These scholars call for better ideas and language to emphasise core virtues like faith, hope, and love and goods like peace, order, and community.

-Where the State assigns itself as the keeper of religious scriptures, they need to adapt for its citizens' benefit and comply with the rules.
+Where the State assigns itself as the keeper of religious scriptures, it needs to adapt for its citizens' benefit and comply with the rules.
 In contrast, they must reconsider local cultural exceptionalism, traditions, and tribal customs.
 Despite their antipathy for the whole human rights system and to the Rights of the individual but to move away from the exceptionalists' view of the idea of this system of individualism as corrosive of social cohesion.
 To reject ideas, this system erodes the social customs and traditions and the ideas of an unsustainable position once the individual ceases to be subordinate to the group but commits to shared values towards a common culture.
 The exception is not to be an individual.

 While others reject the concept of natural rights altogether arguing that only positive legal rights are real.
 Also believe moral right is objectively real, but not effective unless translated into positive law terms.
 They are dismayed by abstract and universal rights declarations — like the French Declaration of the Rights of Man and Citizens (1789), the United States Bill of Rights (1791), or the Universal Declaration of Rights (1948) and their many progenies.
-They believe, these grand rights documents have encouraged citizens and authorities, lawyers and judges alike to invent all manner of untethered rights claims, upsetting long cultural traditions in so doing.
+They believe these grand rights documents have encouraged citizens and authorities, lawyers and judges alike to invent all manner of untethered rights claims, upsetting long cultural traditions in so doing.

 There is no denying of course, that human rights can only be legal rights.
 I argue that the wrong is where the constitution that anchors such legality is warped or contradicts the moral norm, making dissent punishable by an ideologically induced law.
 This is where human rights are governed by ideologically inspired ideas transcending the rules of a covenant to which they are signatories.
 Since it is arguably a social construct, its suitability to one society may differ from that of another.
 Creates an opportunity for some states to decouple from the Human Rights convention.
-Here we enter a minefield of contradictions.
+Here, we enter a minefield of contradictions.
 First, what makes an ideologically inspired law?
 Where does that law fit when that ideology conflicts with other ideologies inspired by ‘norms’ within the different cultures of the same society?
 The struggle for freedom can be found in every culture.
 I am also considering the contrast between the USA and Iran or Afghanistan, for instance.
-Is the Electric Chair less humane that stoning a woman to death?
+Is the Electric Chair less humane than stoning a woman to death?
 Both deny the right to life by lawful execution.
 We will get to that later.

 The plight of the descriminated Uyghur community in China

 Many states reject the idea of Western-sponsored ideas of freedom.
 Nevertheless, people have human rights regardless of whether they are found in practices, morality, or the law of their country or culture.
-And like many western States, and for practical reasons, countries around the world are free to impose several qualifications on ideas of universality.
+And like many Western states, and for practical reasons, countries around the world are free to impose several qualifications on ideas of universality.
 First, the right to vote is held only by adult citizens or residents and applies only to voting in one’s own country.
 Second, the human right to freedom of movement may be taken away from a person convicted of committing a serious crime.
-And third, some human rights treaties focus on the rights of vulnerable groups such as minorities, women, indigenous peoples, and children.
-Also, in such cases, as the Bill of Rights in the UK today, the right to protest, dissent, and demonstrate only applies to peaceful protest and does not extend to any violence inflicted or damage caused during a protest or wilful obstruction of motorways.
+Third, some human rights treaties focus on the rights of vulnerable groups such as minorities, women, indigenous peoples, and children.
+Also, in such cases as the Bill of Rights in the UK today, the right to protest, dissent, and demonstrate only applies to peaceful protest and does not extend to any violence inflicted or damage caused during a protest or wilful obstruction of motorways.
 In other words, Human Rights are not absolute or for any one culture to monopolise.

 Asylum seekers, Refugees, or immigrants